lussifa/pdf2code/README.md

 - Special thanks to the quant community for feedback and inspiration.

 ### Contact
-If you have any questions or need further assistance, feel free to contact me at yourusername@example.com.
+If you have any questions or need further assistance, feel free to leave me a message.